Royal Nova Scotia International Tattoo

 The Royal Nova Scotia International Tattoo is a show inspired by Military Tattoos given by military bands and display teams.
-It has taken place annually in Nova Scotia's capital, Halifax since 1979.
+It has taken place annually in the capital of Nova Scotia, Halifax since 1979.
 It is currently held in the Halifax Scotiabank Centre.

 Background

 The Royal Nova Scotia International Tattoo is unique among other Tattoos in the world in that it is more theatrical in nature with a mixture of both military and civilian performers.

-It takes place in the Halifax Metro Centre's hockey arena, a venue that, to some degree, resembles a traditional theatre in the round.
+It takes place in the Scotiabank Centre arena, a venue that, to some degree, resembles a traditional theatre in the round.
 The show is heavily costumed and intensively rehearsed with technical staff, choreographers, assistant directors, wardrobe staff and designers as part of the production team, which also sets it apart from traditional Tattoos.

 A recurring theme of Bond of Friendship is woven into the Nova Scotia Tattoo each year that is intended to confirm and to build international relationships.
 Additional themes, usually connected with military anniversaries, are added each year.

 The show has been seen by well over 2,000,000 spectators and has hosted tens of thousands of performers from 21 countries.
 In terms of annual economic impact, it generates tens of millions for the Province of Nova Scotia and the Halifax Regional Municipality.

 The Tattoo is presented by the Royal Nova Scotia International Tattoo Society, which is supported by subsidies and in-kind support from the Government of Canada, the Province of Nova Scotia, the Canadian Forces, the Royal Canadian Mounted Police, the Halifax Regional Municipality and the Corporate Community.

 Run mainly by volunteers, the Royal Nova Scotia International Tattoo is a registered charity of Canada.